LuluDavid/Polynomial-Interpolation/README.md

 ## Polynomials

-I introduced polynomials as lists of coefficients, and defined on them in **py**.
+I introduced polynomials as lists of coefficients, and defined on them in **polynomials.py**.
 A few utils are also introduced there : polynomial sum, polynomial constant, polynomial product, polynomial image, polynomial integral and derivate function, polynomial display with *matplotlib.pyplot*.

 ## Lagrange